m-r-urbanic/regex_tutorial/gist.md

 ## Summary

-I will be describing the functionality of the regex used to compare matching emails.
+I will be describing the functionality of the following regex used to compare matching emails.
+This regex defines the characters that can be used within each part of an email addess (username)@(subdomain).(top level domain).
+There are different options for each section.

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`